WHAT IS HUMIDITY?

 With Dehumidifiers, whether a wall mounted or portable model is used, its crucial to have the right size model for the area.

 Over size models will clear the area quicker and in less time, under size will struggle to do the job and you may find you still have mold in parts of the room not getting cleared during the heavy periods of humidity.
-You can measure the room, E.g 3m length x 4m width x 3m height = 36m³ (CBM).
+You can measure the room, E.g 3m length x 4m width x 3m height = 36m³ (CBM) and contact us for sizing recommendations based on your use case and area.